stffffn/hugo-blog/content/posts/2023-06-17-multiple-apollo-clients-with-graphql-code-generator.md

 Therefore a short summary:

-1. Add a third client to `ApolloClients.ts`.
+1. Add a third client to `ApolloClients.ts`
 2. Add the client to `ApolloMultiClientProvider.tsx`
 3. Create a new GraphQL Code Generator configuration in `codegen`
    - Don't forget to add the custom hooks and the corresponding client name in the configuration